History of the Tampa Bay Buccaneers: 2003 and 2004: Front-office tensions

 Soon after the Super Bowl victory, a growing number of press reports indicated Gruden's lack of patience with general manager McKay.
-McKay was a major architect of the Bucs rebuilding effort over the previous ten years, and he, like Gruden, had long-established ties to the Tampa Bay area.
-However, during the 2003 season, the Gruden-McKay relationship deteriorated as the Bucs struggled on the field.
-In November, Keyshawn Johnson was deactivated by the team ten games into the season for his conduct, which included sideline arguments with Bucs coaches and players.
+McKay was a major architect of the Buccaneers rebuilding effort over the previous ten years, and he, like Gruden, had long-established ties to the Tampa Bay area.
+However, during the 2003 season, the Gruden-McKay relationship deteriorated as the Buccaneers struggled on the field.
+In November, Keyshawn Johnson was deactivated by the team ten games into the season for his conduct, which included sideline arguments with Buccaneers coaches and players.
 Johnson was eventually traded to the Dallas Cowboys for wide receiver Joey Galloway.

 Johnson's unusual deactivation was a definitive sign that Gruden had indeed gained control.
-In December, the Glazers allowed McKay to leave the Bucs before the end of the regular season, and he promptly joined the Falcons as president and general manager.
+In December, the Glazers allowed McKay to leave the Buccaneers before the end of the regular season, and he promptly joined the Falcons as president and general manager.
 Thus, McKay watched his first game as a Falcons executive sitting next to owner Arthur Blank in a Raymond James Stadium skybox.
-The Falcons defeated the Bucs 30–28, another sign of how the season had spiraled downward.
-Despite opening the season with a Monday night win over the Eagles in Philadelphia's new stadium, Lincoln Financial Field, the Bucs finished the season 7–9.
-Combined with the Raiders' dismal 4-12 performance, neither Super Bowl team reached the playoffs that year.
+The Atlanta Falcons defeated the Buccaneers 30–28, another sign of how the season had spiraled downward.
+Despite opening the season with a Monday Night Football win over the Philadelphia Eagles in Philadelphia's new stadium, Lincoln Financial Field, the Buccaneers finished the season 7–9.
+Combined with the Oakland Raiders' dismal 4-12 performance, neither Super Bowl team reached the playoffs that year.